Skip to Content

 RELATED POST: How to Meet Someone Where They Are

-4. Limit work hours (or don’t take work home)
+5. Limit work hours (or don’t take work home)

 Woman playing with her kids after work and putting all her attention on them

-5. Recognize the simple pleasures in life
+6. Recognize the simple pleasures in life

-Simple pleasures are those little things that lift our spirits.
+Simple pleasures are those small things that lift our spirits.
 It could be a few moments of silence in the morning before the kids wake up.
 It could be crunching over leaves in the fall on a walk outside.

+When we “stop to smell the roses” (as they say), we’re slowing down time.
 These little things help get us out of our heads, where we’re doing mental work, and back into the real world, where we notice all sorts of things that can bring us pleasure and joy.

-6. Practice Non-Judgment
+7. Practice Non-Judgment

-Judgment is a thief of joy.
 When we practice non-judgment, we allow ourselves to experience something without placing value on that experience.
+Non-judgment allows us to have an experience without having that stress-response!

-7. Focus on your senses
+8. Focus on your senses

 Thriveworks describes the 5 senses and some different ways that you can use them to ground yourself.
 They call it the 5-4-3-2-1 technique.
 Find 5 things to see and observe their color, shape, or pattern.
 Find 4 things to hear, and describe how loud or quiet they are, different timbres or musical sounds you might hear.
 Touch 3 things with texture, smooth or rough, patterns, or soft or hard.
 Smell 2 things, perhaps a candle, flower, or some coffee.
 And last taste 1 thing like a piece of chocolate or a crunchy chip.